ScreenshotAPI vs Microlink: Screenshot API Comparison

 Is ScreenshotAPI cheaper than Microlink?

-For low volumes, yes.
-ScreenshotAPI starts at $20 for 500 credits.
-Microlink's free tier offers 50 requests/month, but paid plans start higher and are geared toward high-volume usage with monthly subscriptions.
+ScreenshotAPI starts at $9/month for 1,000 screenshots with a 200/month free tier.
+Microlink's free tier offers 50 requests/month, with paid plans geared toward high-volume usage.

 Does Microlink support WebP screenshots?